patooworld/vsixvhax/Completion.md

 ### `--times` Completion

-When you add `--times` (and `-D macro-times`) to your completion `.hxml` (see also: [Display Configurations](/vshaxe/vshaxe/wiki/Configuration#display-configurations-and-display-server)), the times are shown at the top of field and toplevel completion for convenience.
-This is useful for debugging completion speeds, which can be heavily impacted by careless use of macros or be much slower than it should be if your [Completion Cache](/vshaxe/vshaxe/wiki/Completion-Cache) isn't working.
+When you add `--times` (and optionally `-D macro-times`) to your completion `.hxml` (see also: [Display Configurations](/vshaxe/vshaxe/wiki/Configuration#display-configurations-and-display-server)), the times are shown at the top of field and toplevel completion for convenience.
+This is useful for debugging completion speeds, which can be heavily impacted by careless use of macros or be much slower than they should be if your [Completion Cache](/vshaxe/vshaxe/wiki/Completion-Cache) isn't working.

 [[images/completion/times.png]]